The COVID-19 diet appeals to the omnivores among us

 Fried chicken is believed to have first appeared in Japan around 1932, when the Mikasa Kaikan restaurant in Ginza (founded in 1925) and its branches added it to their menus.

 After the stock market collapse in 2008, chicken once again became popularized as a thrifty source of protein.
-An outbreak of hoof and mouth disease in 2010 further alienated consumers from beef and pork, and the Great East Japan Earthquake the following year saw a further rise in demand for fried chicken.
+An outbreak of foot-and-mouth disease in 2010 further alienated consumers from beef and pork, and the Great East Japan Earthquake the following year saw a further rise in demand for fried chicken.

-“There’s been a rush of new takeout specialty restaurants being opened by individuals,” the aforementioned food analyst.
+“There’s been a rush of new takeout specialty shops being opened by individuals,” the aforementioned food analyst says.
 “It doesn’t require a lot of culinary training and the start-up cost is only around one-fifth that of opening a restaurant.
-If a glut of businesses develop, some shops will flourish and others fail, with flavor the determining factor.”
+If a glut of businesses develops, some shops will flourish and others will fail, with flavor the determining factor.”

 Meanwhile, Aera (Aug.
 10-17) reports that some food trucks in the capital have begun following their teleworking clients back home, leaving the vacated business districts for greener pastures in residential neighborhoods.

-After his restaurant sales declined due to the April lockdown, pizza chef Yutaka Hazama, 35, took to the streets in his truck, making the rounds to customers residing in high-rise apartment complexes situated along Tokyo Bay, including Harumi and Ariake.
+After his restaurant sales declined due to the April lockdown, pizza chef Yutaka Hazama, 35, took to the streets in his mobile kitchen, making the rounds of customers residing in high-rise apartment complexes situated in areas along Tokyo Bay, including Harumi and Ariake.

 Shusaku Toyama, the 33-year-old proprietor of Saikyoya, had previously worked as a chef in high-class restaurants that had included politicians and business executives as clients.